michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 * [SNLI corpus](hw1/snli.csv)
 	* This corpus is selections from SNLI, a corpus used for the NLP task of "natural language inference" (see [Bowman et al. 2015 dataset paper](https://aclanthology.org/D15-1075/)).
 Each line contains a sentence that is either a "premise" (an image caption) or a "hypothesis" produced by annotators to be in a certain logical relation with the associated premise (entailment, neutral, contradiction).
 You don't need to worry about these details, but the `sentenceID` column is a unique index for each sentence and `captionID` is an ID for all sentences associated with same caption/premise.
 * [List of identity labels](hw1/identity_labels.txt) from [Rudinger et al. 2017](https://aclanthology.org/W17-1609/)

+You will need to load this dataset into

 ## Deliverables